lyannaliu/lyannaliu.github.io/resultsandconclusion.md

 4. Tuning and cross-validating the parameters of all sub-models and ensemblers.
 5. Trying different class weights and other methods of dealing with imbalanced data.
 6. Exploring other methods of selecting subsets of potential songs to recommend.
-7. Determining how to differintiate better and more consistently between intersecting song names, artists, and albums across both models.
+7. Determining how to differentiate better and more consistently between intersecting song names, artists, and albums across both models.
 8. Using additional datasets like the Million Song Dataset with audio features.
 9. Deeper analysis into colinearity of attributes.
 10. Tuning a better Million Playlist Neural Net.